khonsulabs/bonsaidb/.rustme/docs.md

 - `local-full`: Enables all the flags below
 - `local`: Enables the [`local`]($bonsaidb-docs$/local/) module, which re-exports the crate `bonsaidb-local`.
-- `local-cli`: Enables the `StructOpt` structures for embedding database management commands into your own command-line interface.
+- `local-cli`: Enables the `clap` structures for embedding database management commands into your own command-line interface.
 - `local-encryption`: Enables at-rest encryption.
 - `local-instrument`: Enables instrumenting with `tracing`.